Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/teCvHST.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The above figures describes the steps used by osTicket admin to grant permision to Jane Doe After logging in as an agent.
-Firstly, admin panel was clicked to dispayed the above agent page secondly, the agent that needed permission was then clicked to grant the necessary permission as shown in the preceedings figures above.
+The above figures describes the steps used by osTicket admin to grant permision to Jane Doe.
+Notably, the users with administrative privilege was referred to as admin on this lab.
+In granting permission to Jane Doe first, someone with admin access logged into osTicket admin page, then agent tab was clicked to dispayed the above agents page.
+Second, the agent that needed permission such as Jane Doe was then clicked.
+Finally, access tab was entered to grant the necessary permission to Jane Doe as shown above.
 </p>
 <br />